tesibelda/vcstat/README.md

 * Wait for 1 minute or press enter.
 You should see lines like those in the Example output below.

+* Note that vcstat will escape querying disconnected hosts and also skip esxcli commands to not responsive hosts for intervals_skip_notresponding_esxcli_hosts intervals

 # Example output

 ```plain